AndreChaves95/RestAPI_JavaSpringBoot/javaspring/README.md

 - @Valid -> Spring will validate fields with annotations before call the method and will throw a 400 Bad Request

-## Use H2 as DB
+## Use H2 as in-memory DB
-- schema.sql to create queries
+- schema.sql to create queries -> is only picked up by embedded dbs by default

 ###### Repository
 Communicates with database: